Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/assassin-vine-wine-tv.md

 - **Price**: 350 gp

-Assassin vine wine that has been aged for several years— or artificially aged with alchemy—develops both a greater complexity of flavor and a stronger connection to an assassin vine's bond with nature.
+Assassin vine wine that has been aged for several years—or artificially aged with alchemy—develops both a greater complexity of flavor and a stronger connection to an assassin vine's bond with nature.
 When you drink the wine, vegetation in a 20-foot emanation around you begins to writhe, becoming difficult terrain until the start of your next turn.

 ---
 *Source: Treasure Vault p.
 47*